Kizz Daniel: Career

+In 2016, Tawilu Rakim Bannah one of the most follower and fan of the Supperstar KIZZ DANIEL who stay in Sierra Leone, became friends since that year (2016).
+Bannah has been a close follower and intemate fan of Kizz Daniel for a while till now.
+Bannah has won an award as the "Top Fan Badge" in eight (8) consequtive months from February 2025-September 2025.

 In 2017, many of his fans thought he would make a career switch to comedy as he was uploading comedy skits.
-However he said he has no intention of switching to comedy as music is his main talent.
+However, he said he has no intention of switching to comedy as music is his main talent.

-For the 2022 FIFA World Cup in Qatar, Kizz Daniel will perform his hit single ‘Buga’ at the 2022 FIFA World Cup in Qatar, he has expressed his desire to perform at the FIFA World Cup, which is set to start on November 20, 2022, shared an update on whether he would be appearing at the world's biggest footballing event.
+For the 2022 FIFA World Cup, Kizz Daniel performed his hit single "Buga" in Qatar, he has expressed his desire to perform at the FIFA World Cup and shared an update on whether he would be appearing at the world's biggest footballing event.

-He acquired a new house and announced it in September 2022, According to his own statements, he always wanted a house on the water for his wife and children which he claims will soon be possible.
+He acquired a new house and announced it in September 2022.
+According to his own statements, he always wanted a house on the water for his wife and children which he claims will soon be possible.